ChrisJoeT/VR-MiniStore/README.md

 - Product details including descriptions, specifications, prices, and customer reviews.
 3. Search and Filters:
 - Powerful search functionality for users to find products quickly.
-- Filters to narrow down search results based on criteria like brand, price range, ratings, etc.
+- Filters to narrow search results based on criteria like brand, price range, ratings, etc.
 4. Shopping Cart:
 - An intuitive shopping cart system to add and manage selected items.
 - Real-time updates on the total price and quantity.